Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Appendix: Proofs

 \begin{proof} [Proof of Corollary~\ref{Hetero Macro uniq}] From Theorem \ref{Corr:product space} we only need to show that $Q$ is increasing in $x_{1}$ and decreasing in $s$ in order to prove Corollary \ref{Hetero Macro uniq}.

 Let $f :X_{1} \times X_{2} \rightarrow \mathbb{R}$ be increasing in the first argument.
 Assume that $x^{\prime}_{1} \leq x_{1}$.
 We have

 The inequality follows from the facts that $\tilde{g}$ is increasing in $x_{1}$ and $f$ is increasing in the first argument.
-In a similar manner, because $\tilde{g}$ is decreasing in the aggregator, we can show that $Q$ is decreasing in $s$.
+In a similar manner, because $\tilde{g}$ is decreasing in the aggregator, we can show that $Q$ is decreasing in $s$ with respect to $x_{1}$.

 We conclude that $Q$ is increasing in $x_{1}$ and decreasing in $s$. \end{proof}